3. TOOLKIT DEMONSTRATION

 .

-As an exercise to the reader, the components with EOFS 8-9 can be reconstructed, and then passed to the MEM tool to check the frequency.
+As an exercise left to the user, the components with EOFS 8-9 can be reconstructed, and then passed to the MEM tool to check the frequency.
 Combining the results of MTM and SSA analysis, we conclude that our data contains an oscillatory signal at f=0.18.